Nation Media Group Slashes Columnists Pay By 40 Per Cent As COVID-19 Crisis Bites

-National Media Group contributors and columnists have been subjected to 40 per cent pay cuts as the company struggles to generate revenue in the wake of the Coronavirus (COVID-19) pandemic.
+Nation Media Group contributors and columnists have been subjected to 40 per cent pay cuts as the company struggles to generate revenue in the wake of the Coronavirus (COVID-19) pandemic.

 The huge pay cuts for the individuals, who contribute to the group’s Daily Nation, Business Daily, The EastAfrican and Taifa Leo newspapers will take effect from May 1, 2020.